andyf28/spatio-temporal/README.md

 3. model_pickup.py / model_dropoff.py
 ```

-The outputted plots from `visualisation.py` and `model_pickup.py / model_dropoff.py` will go into the `./plots` folder in the directory/
+The outputted plots from `visualisation.py` and `model_pickup.py / model_dropoff.py` will go into the `./plots` folder in the directory.

 The outputted predicted .csv files from the models will go into the `./outputs` folder in the directory.